maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

    Figsize of pae_plot, default is 50
 * `--surface_thres` - $\text{\color{red}Add description or delete}$

-This command will generate an output.ipynb, which you can open using JupyterLab.
+This command will generate an `output.ipynb`, which you can open using JupyterLab.
 JupyterLab is installed with AlphaPulldown via pip.
 To view the notebook, launch it with:
 ```bash
 jupyter-lab output.ipynb
 ```